-Risks relating to data security and privacy have increased substantially and are increasingly important to investors, companies and regulators.
+Risks relating to data security and privacy have increased substantially in recent years and are increasingly important to investors, companies and regulators.
 We support research and initiatives to promote corporate awareness and action on cyber security.
-Boards must take the right steps to protect the company, particularly in high risk sectors.
-We support boards that take a proactive stance on cybersecurity internally and through the supply chain.
+Boards must take the right steps to protect the company, particularly in high-risk sectors.
+We support boards that take a proactive stance on cyber security internally and through the supply chain.
 Cyber security should be a regular Board discussion agenda item.
 Where there is an incident, we expect this to be disclosed to the market and customers in a timely manner.